- The definition of recalcitrant is having behavior that is difficult to deal with and being uncooperative with authority.

 An example of recalcitrant is a student who constantly defies the teacher in class.

-Origin: L recalcitrans, prp. of recalcitrare, to kick back (in LL, to disobey) < re-, back + calcitrare, to kick < calx, heel: see calcar
+Origin: L recalcitrans, present participle of recalcitrare, to kick back (in LL, to disobey) from re-, back plush calcitrare, to kick from calx, heel: see calcar